 Congrats, Class of 2017, and in the words of ZZ Top: Have mercy.

-I’ve written lovingly about Warren Buffett before(1) — I’m a fan.
+I’ve written lovingly about Warren Buffett many times before.
+(See here, here, here and here.)
+I’m a fan.
 And any follower of Buffett’s will tell you that they’re also a fan of his right-hand man, Charlie Munger.
 Munger has been as important to the rise of Berkshire Hathaway as Buffett himself.
 And he might be an even better quote than Buffett.

 “Wesco continues to try more to profit from always remembering the obvious than grasping the esoteric.
 It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”